Maxzilla60/AC-Lister/ExplorationDays.md

 ### It's [this](https://maxzilla60.github.io/AC-Lister/)!

-This project is a fairly simple free tool for creating lists of your favorite villagers from Nintendo's Animal Crossing games.
+This project is a fairly simple free tool for creating lists of your favorite villagers from Nintendo's [Animal Crossing](https://en.wikipedia.org/wiki/Animal_Crossing) games.
 You can easily search all existing villagers, get a quick overview about their personality, birthday, favorite coffee, etc. and keep track of them by adding them to lists.

 ## What I Wanna Do
 Definitely:
  - Build the website with a simple web bundler, **[Parcel](https://parceljs.org)**.
  - Refactor the JavaScript code to **[TypeScript](https://www.typescriptlang.org)**.
+ - Implement integration tests with **[Cypress](https://www.cypress.io)**.
  - Overhaul the CSS & HTML to make it mobile-friendly with **[CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)**.
  - Convert the website into a **[PWA](https://developers.google.com/web/progressive-web-apps/)**.

 Maybe:
  - Host the website on **[Netlify](https://www.netlify.com/)**.
  - Split up the UI into **[Web Components](https://www.webcomponents.org)**.
- - Implement integration tests with **[Cypress](https://www.cypress.io)**.

 ## Why I Wanna Do It
 - **Parcel**: This website was purposefully made without a framework like Angular in mind.
 I want to show that you don't necessarily need a framework to create something for the web.
 - **TypeScript**: Having a background in Java and working with Angular has made me fallen in love with TypeScript and I definitely want to apply that to this project.
+- **Cypress**: Overhauling this project is going to introduce breaking changes, having automatic tests is definitely going to help me make sure my project works how I'd like it to.
 - **CSS Grid**: This might be the most important part of this project.
 The current version collects Google Analytics data and it has become very clear that most people use my website via their mobile phone, which I did absolutely not have in mind when setting up the design and CSS.
 - **PWA**: Building off of the previous todo item; it would be great and useful if people could use this website as if it were a smartphone app and offline too.